smaldini/reactor-incubator/reactor-pipe/README.md

 The main difference between Java Streams and Reactor Pipes is the dispatch flexibility and combination of multiple streaming paradigms.
-You can pick the underlaying dispatcher depending on whether your processing pipeline consists of short or long lived functions and so on.
+You can pick the underlying dispatcher depending on whether your processing pipeline consists of short or long lived functions and so on.